-Failure to attend any quizzes, tests or exams will result in an automatic zero until the assessment is made up.
-Opportunities for retakes are provided Saturday mornings outside of academic school hours.
-Retakes may differ from the original under the discretion of the teacher.
+Excused absences from any quizzes, tests, or exams will result in an automatic zero until the assessment is made up.
+Opportunities for retakes are provided on Saturday mornings outside of academic school hours.
+Retakes may differ from the original at the discretion of the teacher.